City Guides

 Via Cotopaxi.com

 Cotopaxi says the Allpa 42 is designed for trips lasting 2 weeks or more but I still think 42L also works for shorter trips.
-That said, the Allpa also comes in a 35L and 28L versions if you’re looking for something smaller—visit REI to see the version Allpa versions.
+That said, the Allpa also comes in 35L and 28L versions if you’re looking for something smaller—visit REI to see the version Allpa versions.

 Cotopaxi Allpa 42L Travel Backpack Specs